RenderKit/ospray/doc/api.md

     OSPInstance ospNewInstance(OSPGroup);

+The passed group can be `NULL` as long as the group to be instanced is passed as a parameter.
+If both a group is specified on object creation and as a parameter, the parameter value is used.
+If the parameter value is later removed, the group object passed on object creation is again used.

   ------------ ----------------- ---------- --------------------------------------------------------
   Type         Name                 Default Description
   ------------ ----------------- ---------- --------------------------------------------------------
+  OSPGroup     group                        optional [group] object to be instanced

   affine3f     transform           identity world-space transform for all attached geometries and
                                             volumes, overridden by `motion.*` arrays